 Whatever it is, the more knowledge you have, the more informed decisions you can make regarding your players.
-This ultimately affects how much profit you can make.
+This ultimately affects how much profit you can make on the Index.

-Our second Football Index tip is to focus on the big teams across the main leagues in Europe.
+Our second Football Index tip is to focus on the big teams in Europe.

 With all due respect, there is little point researching and paying attention to teams like Norwich, who sit at the bottom of the Premier League at the time of writing.

 You need to maximise your earnings by sticking with stronger teams like Liverpool, Man City, Barcelona etc.

 That’s where you’ll find the highest performing players who will earn the best dividends and have the highest values.

 This comes at a cost as the share prices for these players are significantly higher.